 Do you need someone to talk to?
 Do you need help finding wellness resources and services?
 Your Employee Assistance Program (EAP) is here to help.

 EAP is offering a new service for employees.
 Neurofeedback helps your brain be more efficient.
-It improves sleep, promotes focus and concentration as well as relaxation, all at the same time.
+It improves sleep and promotes focus, concentration, and relaxation, all at the same time.
 Click here for more details.

-Sadness, anger, anxiety, uncertainty, irritability, vulnerability, helplessness, shock and disbelief
+Sadness, anger, anxiety, uncertainty, irritability, vulnerability, helplessness, shock, disbelief.

-Difficulty sleeping, appetite disturbance (can’t eat or eat too much), absentmindedness, withdrawal, isolation, increased use of substances (alcohol or drugs) restlessness, and crying
+Difficulty sleeping, appetite disturbance (can’t eat or eat too much), absentmindedness, withdrawal, isolation, increased use of substances (alcohol or drugs) restlessness, crying.

 What can I do to help my children?